Frequently Asked Questions

-- Personal items – photos of family, favorite blanket/bedspread, decorative items for room such as lamp, etc…Do not bring family heirlooms or antiques, or items of extreme monetary value
+- Personal items – photos of family, favorite blanket/bedspread, decorative items for the room such as a lamp, etc…please don’t bring family heirlooms or antiques, or items of extreme monetary value

 - Favorite recliner – vinyl or plastic recommended for incontinent residents.
 No wooden rockers or gliders

-- Chest of drawers – many residents with a large amount of clothes need more storage
+- Chest of drawers – many residents with a large number of clothes need more storage

 - TV – cable is no extra charge and available in every room